-OVERVIEW As part of the MCCAC’s Alberta Municipal Solar Program (AMSP), the City of Calgary installed a 33.6 kW solar…
+As part of the MCCAC’s Alberta Municipal Solar Program (AMSP), Sturgeon County installed a 115 kW solar PV system at…

 78,322kWh/yearElectrical Energy Generation